The Center for Rehabilitation and Sports Medicine

 Hearing aids have always been able to amplify sounds, but today's hearing aid technology allows the devices to amplify in the range of sounds with which you may need help, but without over amplifying sounds you may hear well.

-Most hearing aids today are digital, which allows the audiologist to program the aid to fit your requirements both acoustically and environmentally.
+Digital hearing aids allow the audiologist to program the aid to fit your needs both acoustically and environmentally.
 The digital technology will automatically adapt to the environment so that you can follow conversations even in challenging situations.
 If your hearing changes, it is simply a matter of reprogramming your hearing device to meet your new needs.

-The newer devices also come with Bluetooth wireless capability enabling you to connect to devices such as cell phone, TV and MP3 players.
-Many devices also have battery charging capabilities, making it easier for the wearer who may have difficulty replacing small batteries.
+Most hearing aids have Bluetooth wireless capability enabling you to connect to devices such as cell phone, TV and MP3 players.
+Some hearing aids even have re-chargable battery capabilities, making it easier for the wearer who may have difficulty replacing small batteries.